 all these years he has only managed to put 23,000 miles on the car

 (almost all of that in the first couple years).
-He has been
+A few years ago

-slowly modifying the crap out of it and it has become one of the most
+slowly modifying the crap out of it and it soon became one of the most

 modified 240's in the country.
 It has a brand